tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/benchmark_multiple_servers.md

 slug: /benchmark-multiple-servers
 id: benchmark_multiple_servers
 title: Benchmark a query against multiple servers
 description: clickhouse-benchmark is a powerfull tool.
-Here's how to benchmark a query against different ClickHouse server that might have different versions or configurations.
+Here's how to benchmark a query against different ClickHouse servers that might have different versions or configurations.
 tags:
   - performance
 ---